-Close-ended questions are different than the open-ended questions because these are the ones which have a freer form and tend to be a lot longer than the close-ended questions for sure.
+Close-ended questions are different than the open-ended questions because these are the ones that have a freer form and tend to be a lot longer than the close-ended questions for sure.

-These are the questions which are asked to the people to know the explanations and opinions that they have regarding a particular topic.
+These are the questions that are asked to the people to know the explanations and opinions that they have regarding a particular topic.

 Why Should Businesses use Close Ended Questions?

-Since there are only two options provided to them, the choice becomes much easier because they don’t have to think about it much, Whether it is a difficult question or an easy one, they don’t have to take much time for answering the question in the best ways.
+Since there are only two options provided to them, the choice becomes much easier because they don’t have to think about it much, Whether it is a difficult question or an easy one, they don’t have to take much time for answers.

-Apart from the ease of answering, it is also very easy to compare the answers that are provided for the close-ended questions.
+Apart from the easy answers, it is also very easy to compare the answers that are provided for the close-ended questions.